jake-knerr/js-style-guide/README.md

   auth-server.js
 ```

-#### A technique to ensure that a file name has the necessary descriptiveness is to give the file a descriptive name and then keep appending the parent folders to the name until the file's purpose is clear.
+#### A technique to ensure that a filename has the necessary descriptiveness is to give the file a descriptive name and then keep appending the parent folders to the name until the file's purpose is clear.

 Always add the folder names as postfixes rather than prefixes.